ericmjl/essays-on-data-science/docs/people-skills/hiring.md

     which will reflect poorly on us
     and impact our ability to recruit talented individuals.

+???+ question "Are interviews done remotely?
+If so, how do you assess engagement?"

+    Interviews can be done remotely or in person.
+    I usually assess audience engagement by looking at the quality of questions that the audience asks.
+    If the audience is engaged,
+    you'll hear lots of questions that probe the speaker's thought process.
+    It's an aggregate sign that
+    the candidate is matching their message to the audience well.
+    On the other hand, lots of _basic_ questions means that the candidate is missing crucial information in their presentation.
+    Finally, a low-engagement audience will usually be bored by the presentation and not too many questions.

 ## Conclusions

 This essay is the culmination of reflecting on my hiring experiences